top of page

 Throughout this process, I evaluate their overall reactions to humans and human hands, curiosity, and braveness, observing if they improve with continued interactions.
 I use a "three strikes, you’re out" method, meaning any concerning behavior that persists through multiple tests will affect their adoption or breeding status.
 Biting other rats or humans is the only exception and that only takes 1 instance before removal.
 For the minor failures, judging a rat based on a single interaction is not fair as some rats simply have bad days.
 I also assess how they recover from loud and common household noises, like vacuums, loud conversations, and TV or music.
 To make sure they aren’t just familiar with my voice, I have my husband come in and talk to them as well.
 Observing their reactions when I’m messing around in their cage is also part of the assessment.

 Rats that display fear poops, squeak when handled, bite beyond curious nibbles, flail themselves to the floor when picked up ("suicide jumpers"), are overly squirmy, or cower and run away despite weeks of daily handling are not immediately put up for adoption and certainly not considered for breeding.
-Since temperament is about 80-100% genetic in my lines, these “failed” rats are kept for an additional two weeks and exposed to heavy handling in an attempt to rehabilitate them.
+Since temperament is closer to 60% genetic in my lines, the minor “failed” rats are kept for an additional two weeks and exposed to heavy handling in an attempt to rehabilitate them.
 If they improve, they are considered for adoption with the next round and the adopter is made aware of their temperament history.

 The rats that score the highest in temperament testing and display the calmest behaviors are kept back for breeding.
 They continue to undergo temperament testing throughout their lives and are removed from the breeding program if any issues arise as they mature.
 Hormonal and maternal aggression, which often appears between 5-12 months or after 1-2 breeding cycles, means testing never truly ends.
 I frequently introduce unfamiliar rats to ensure that the rats I adopt out are friendly enough to integrate with other rats, should their owners choose to introduce new pets.